venusian2/MOD3_Classification/README.md

 ## DataSet

 Our original data set came from the UCI Machine Learning Repository website, (https://archive.ics.uci.edu/ml/datasets/Adult).
-This Datset was deemed to be too outdated as it was over 205 years old.
+This Datset was deemed to be too outdated as it was from over 25 years ago.
 We extracted the same data along with new variables from the following website, (https://cps.ipums.org/cps/)

-There were over 180,000 rows in our Dataset depicting the salaries for people participating in the Census Bureaus CPS Survey for the year 2018.
-It is our goal to see what factors contribute most to a persons Income.
+There were over 180,000 rows in our Dataset depicting the salaries for people participating in the Census Bureau's CPS Survey for the year 2018.
+It is our goal to see what factors contribute most to a persons income.

 ## Data Cleaning

 There were many things that need to be cleaned up in our Dataset.
-First we had to recode columns, using a Data Dictionary, to get a better understanding of what each one represented.
-We
+First we had to recode columns, using a Data Dictionary, to get a better understanding of what was being represented.
+We noticed that there were about 40,000 rows that were missing our target variable of income so we had to delete all of those from the dataset.
+We noticed that there were another 40,000 or so rows that had a lot of missing data in various columns, we feel this is a result of people not taking the questionaire seriously and only filling out information that they felt comfortable releasing, we wound up deleting these rows from our data frame as well.

-There were many things that needed to be cleaned up in our Dataset.
-First we dropped Fiscal Year 2014 from our dataset as it had very little data to use.
-We then created a new column to explore any relationhip between number of years worked for city and Salary.
-Upon investigating the Data for Teachers I found bi problem that needed to be fixed.
-Whenever a Teacher does extracurricular work they get paid per session and this shows up in an entirely different row from their yearly salary.
-I took all the money they made from this row and addded it in as OT in their respective yearly salary row.
-This one step got rid of a big chink of Data as teachers are one of the most common jobs in NYC.
-From here I fixed all of the Agency Names to reflect the overarching Agency that they belong to, as some were broken down into smaller components, mainly Community Board, Department of Eduaction, and District Attorney.
-The last step was getting rid of anyone that was not a full time workker as we only wanted to focus on this group.
+The last column that we had to deal with was the amount of hours people worked, we wanted to limit our search to only people that were currently employed thus deleting anyone that worked 0 hours.
+This Data cleanning process left us with about 100,000 datapoints which is still good enough to make a model with.

 ## Statistical Tests